John F. Bassett: Sports franchise ownership

 In 1973, Bassett and twenty-six others purchased the Ottawa Nationals of the World Hockey Association for $1.8 million after which the team was moved to Toronto, where it was renamed the Toronto Toros.
 After three seasons in Toronto, Bassett moved the Toros to Birmingham, Alabama, in 1976, renaming them the Birmingham Bulls.

 The Bulls operated in Birmingham until 1979, when four of the six surviving WHA clubs (Edmonton Oilers, New England Whalers, Quebec Nordiques, and Winnipeg Jets) were absorbed into the National Hockey League.
 The Bulls and the Cincinnati Stingers were not included in the merger/expansion agreement.

 In 1974 John F. Bassett started the World Football League's Toronto Northmen.
 The controversy this stirred in Canada forced him to move the team to Memphis, Tennessee, and rename it the Memphis Southmen.
 He signed three stars from the National Football League's Miami Dolphins — Larry Csonka, Jim Kiick, and Paul Warfield — and they joined the WFL in 1974.
 In addition to owning both the Southmen and the Toros/Bulls, Bassett also owned the USFL's Tampa Bay Bandits and the Toronto-Buffalo Royals of World Team Tennis.

 Bassett was initially reluctant to get into the USFL.
 However, he agreed to sign on when he saw that he would be one of the upstart league's poorest owners.
-He had been by far the richest owner in the WFL, and concluded that he wasn't as wealthy as the other owners, the USFL was on more solid ground than the WFL had been.
+He had been by far the richest owner in the WFL, and concluded that if he wasn't as wealthy as the other owners, the USFL was on more solid ground than the WFL had been.
 From 1984, Bassett sparred with New Jersey Generals owner Donald Trump over the league's schedule.
-Trump favored moving the USFL to a fall schedule, while Bassett firmly believed in the USFL's original concept as a spring league.
-When a majority of the USFL's team owners voted to go head-to-head with the NFL in the fall, Bassett announced he was pulling the Bandits from the USFL and starting another spring league for competition.
+Trump favored moving the USFL to a fall schedule, while Bassett held fast to the USFL's original concept as a spring league.
+When a majority of the USFL's team owners voted to go head-to-head with the NFL in the fall, Bassett announced he was pulling the Bandits from the USFL and starting another spring league for competition, at one point—possibly driven by cancer-induced delirium—suggesting his league's teams would play multiple sports.
 CFL Commissioner Douglas Mitchell denied Bassett's team entry into the league due to its U.S. location, although the CFL later expanded into the United States (1993–95).
-He sold his interest as managing general partner in the Tampa Bay Bandits in 1985.
+He sold his stake in the Bandits in 1985.

 A subsequent lawsuit between the USFL and NFL led to the demise of the former.
 While the USFL defeated the NFL in the United States District Court for the Southern District of New York in an antitrust lawsuit under U.S. federal law, the league was awarded only $3 in compensatory damages.